 After you’ve removed the steaks from the grill, place them on a serving platter.
 To finish these Salt Bae Steaks, I gave them each a splash of coarse sea salt.
 If you don’t waterfall the salt down your forearm and bounce it off your elbow onto the steaks, it doesn’t count and the flavor won’t be as good… Okay, that’s another bad joke.
 Kudos to you if you got that one though.
 After the salt, give it a dash of parsley and serve.
 Best enjoyed with friends and family.
 Cheers!

-Salt Bae Steak recipe for a delicious dinnertime meal.
+Salt Bae Steak

 - 1 center cut Beef Tenderloin